yairm210/Unciv/docs/Developers/Building-Locally.md

 If the terminal returns `Permission denied` or `Command not found` on Mac/Linux, run `chmod +x ./gradlew` first. *This is a one-time procedure.*

-If you get an error that Android SDK folder wasn't found, firstly install it by doing in terminal:
+If you get an error that Android SDK folder wasn't found, install it by running:

 `sudo apt update && sudo apt install android-sdk` (Debian, Ubuntu, Mint etc.)

-After that you should put its folder to the file `local.properties` by adding this line:
+Then, set the SDK location in the `local.properties` file by adding:

-`sdk.dir = /path/to/android/sdk` which can be `/usr/lib/android-sdk` or something other.
+`sdk.dir = /path/to/android/sdk` - for example, `/usr/lib/android-sdk`

-If during the first launch it throws an error that the JDK version is wrong try to install JDK from [here](https://adoptium.net/temurin/releases/).
+If during initial launch you get an error that the JDK version is wrong, install the JDK from [here](https://adoptium.net/temurin/releases/).

-Gradle may take up to several minutes to download files.
-Be patient.
-After building, the output .JAR file should be in /desktop/build/libs/Unciv.jar
+> Note: Gradle may take up to several minutes to download files After building, the output .JAR file should be in `/desktop/build/libs/Unciv.jar`

-For actual development, you'll probably need to download Android Studio and build it yourself - see Contributing :)
+For actual development, you'll probably need to download Android Studio and build it yourself - see above :)

+## Next steps

+Congratulations!
+Unciv should now be running on your computer!
+Now we can start changing some code, and later we'll see how your changes make it into the main repository!

+Now would be a good time to get to know the project in general at [the Project Structure overview!](Project-structure-and-major-classes.md)

+### Unit Tests

+You can (and in some cases _should_) run and even debug the unit tests locally.

+-   In Android Studio, Run > Edit configurations.
+    -   Click "+" to add a new configuration
+    -   Choose "Gradle" and name the config, e.g. "Unit Tests"
+    -   Under "Gradle Project", choose "Unciv" from the dropdown (or type it), set "Tasks" to `:tests:test` and "Arguments" to `--tests "com.unciv.*"`, OK to close the window.
+-   Select the "Unit Tests" configuration and click the green arrow button to run!
+Or start a debug session as above.

+### Linting

+Detekt checks for code smells and other linting issues.
+To generate Detekt reports:

+- Download [detekt-cli](https://github.com/detekt/detekt/releases/latest) (the zip file) and unzip it
+- Open a terminal in the Unciv root directory and run one of the following commands to generate the report.
+NOTE: If you're using Windows, replace `detekt-cli` with `detekt-cli.bat`.
+    - For warnings: `PATH/TO/DETEKT/detekt-cli --parallel --report html:detekt/reports.html --config detekt/config/detekt-warnings.yml`
+    - For errors: `PATH/TO/DETEKT/detekt-cli --parallel --report html:detekt/reports.html --config detekt/config/detekt-errors.yml`
+- The report will be generated in `detekt/reports.html`

-## UncivServer
+### UncivServer

 The simple multiplayer host included in the sources can be set up to debug or run analogously to the main game:
 -   In Android Studio, Run > Edit configurations.